 - 1. The Chair calls the application by number and address according to the Agenda. - 2.
 Staff makes a presentation/recommendation. - 3.
 The Board asks questions of Staff. - 4.
 The Petitioner makes his/her presentation. - 5.
 The Board asks questions of the Petitioner. - 6.
 The Chair inquires as to the number of persons from the public desiring to speak about an issue.
 Where there is many potential speakers or where there is the likelihood of protracted discussion, the Chair may set time limits on the debate.
 In this case, no side of the issue shall be afforded less than five (5) minutes for a presentation, nor more than thirty (30) minutes.
 Members of the public may be allotted up to two (2) minutes to speak.
 The maximum amount of time afforded shall be a function of the number of persons desiring to speak and the complexity of the issue.
 The HDBR, upon a finding that the allocated time is insufficient to fully address the issue, may, by a two-thirds (2/3) vote, elect to suspend the rules to allow a greater length of time for debate.
-Each side shall be allotted time.
+Each side shall be allotted the same length of time.
+However, no side is required to utilize their full allotted time.
 Time not used by one side cannot be allocated to an opposing side.
 Adherence to time limits shall be enforced. - 7.
 Rebuttal to public comment by the Petitioner. - 8.
-The Board asks questions of persons from the public, the Petitioner, or Staff. - The Board goes into deliberation.
+The Board asks questions of persons from the public, the Petitioner, or Staff. - 9.
+The Board goes into deliberation.
 To provide further clarification on Board discussion, the Chair may address Board questions to interested parties.